tongchunkit/opinlog/README.md

 A personal logger that is built on top of the [logrus](https://github.com/sirupsen/logrus) library.

 This wrapper over logrus was created to add a few features that looked useful to include on top of structured logging.
-This wrapper also makes extensive use of the context object.

-For example, you might want to have the function name (along with the stack) together with the logs.
-This library allows that to be done easily by using the context object.
+## Features
+### Execution path
+In the logs, you can include the execution path of functions that the code has taken.
+* Sample output: `stack="func1.func2" msg="hi from func2"`

+### Transformation of structured logging fields
+You can use transformation functions in the fields to transform the output before writing to the log.
+While you can transform the logs outside using another program (e.g. logstash or fluentd), this allows you to transform outputs that you already know that you want to change.
-Another example would be to mask sensitive information (such as emails) in your logs (if external logging filters cannot catch those via regular expressions).
+Another example of this could be to mask sensitive information (such as emails) in your logs.
-You can achieve that by passing a transformation function when creating a key-value pair of the object in the structured log.

-A helpful wrapper here would be the `Message` object.
+### Fixed messages
-You have perhaps seen one line which does `log.Error("unmarshal error")` and another line elsewhere which does `log.Error("error unmarshalling object")`.
+You have perhaps seen examples where one line writes `log.Error("unmarshal error")` and another line writes `log.Error("error unmarshalling object")`.
-These basically have the same meaning but it makes the logs inconsistent.
+These logs basically have the same meaning but it makes the logs inconsistent.

-By having a `Message` object, the idea is to force devs to keep a list of `Message` vars somewhere that can be reused.
+By having a `Message` object instead of string, the idea is to force devs to keep a list of `Message` vars somewhere that can be reused.

 ## APIs
 ### Context APIs